markusressel/blog/content/articles/investigating-zfs-cksum-errors.md

 ## Setback

-Of course running a resilver doesn't mean that there were no errors during the process.
 To verify that the errors were gone for real I ran another `zpool scrub vol1`... which resulted in yet another (heartrate increasing) error message from `zed`:

 ```
 The number of checksum errors associated with a ZFS device